-The Company develops and markets Ablatherm[®], the most advanced and clinically proven choice for High Intensity Focused Ultrasound (HIFU) treatment of localized prostate cancer.
+We develop and market Ablatherm[®], the most advanced and clinically proven choice for High Intensity Focused Ultrasound (HIFU) treatment of localized prostate cancer.
 HIFU treatment is shown to be a minimally invasive and effective treatment option with a low occurrence of side effects.
-Ablatherm-HIFU is generally recommended for patients with localized prostate cancer (stages T1-T2) who are not candidates for surgery or who prefer an alternative option and also for patients who failed a radiotherapy treatment.
-The Company is also developing this HIFU technology for the treatment of certain other types of tumors.
-The Company also produces and commercializes medical equipment for treatment of urinary tract stones using Extracorporeal Shockwave Lithotripsy (ESWL).
+Ablatherm-HIFU is generally recommended for patients with localized prostate cancer (stages T1-T2) who are not candidates for surgery or who prefer an alternative option.
+It is also used for patients who failed a radiotherapy treatment.
+In addition, we are developing this HIFU technology for the treatment of certain other types of tumors.
+We also produce and commercialize medical equipment for treatment of urinary tract stones using Extra-corporeal Shockwave Lithotripsy ("ESWL").